Keith Shawn Smith Award

-In remembrance of Keith Shawn Smith, the Department of Housing and Residential Education has created the Keith Shawn Smith Award for Community Development and Mentorship, which is now recognized as a Chancellor's Award.
+In remembrance of Keith Shawn Smith, Carolina Housing has created the Keith Shawn Smith Chancellor's Award for Community Development and Mentorship.
 The award is granted to the Resident Advisor that has created a strong community, meaningful mentoring relationships, and campus connections.
 Most importantly, the RA must have made a positive impact in the lives of their residents and on the community they serve.

-Resident Advisors in good standing with the Department of Housing and Residential Education, and in good academic standing with the University, are eligible for this award.
+Resident Advisors in good standing with Carolina Housing, and in good academic standing with the University, are eligible for this award.

-Residents within the community must nominate their RA for the award.
+Residents within the community can nominate their RA for the award.
 The nomination must include:

-A committee comprised of the Director of Housing and Residential Education or designee, the chairperson of the Housing Advisory Board, and the presidents of the Residence Hall Association and National Residence Hall Honorary will review all nominations and determine the one (1) recipient of this award.
+A committee comprised of the Director of Carolina Housing (or designee), the chairperson of the Housing Advisory Board, and the presidents of the Residence Hall Association and National Residence Hall Honorary will review all nominations and determine the one (1) recipient of this award.
 Committee members may also include the Senior Associate Director of Carolina Housing and the Coordinator for Leadership Development for Carolina Housing.

 The recipient of this award receives a ceremonial plaque, as well as a monetary award.